 I think it's important for people who want to self-publish books to know that there are alternatives to Amazon Kindle Direct Publishing, but that doesn't mean that you can't do both.
 It's just that walking away from big players like Amazon can be done, and it's really not that much more effort.
 In fact, it can be less effort in a lot of ways.
 And the joy of having your entire operation under one roof, where you control all aspects of it, is irreplaceable in my humble opinion.

 The Ghost blogging platform allows you to achieve all of this and more.
 At the basic level, you can have a publication up and running in no time and be profitable through the paid membership system without any other inputs.

-As I already mentioned, you may have to work out what works for you in terms of promotion - you need to get the punters walking through your park otherwise you won't sell any icecream.
+As I already mentioned, you may have to work out what works for you in terms of promotion – you need to get the punters walking through your park otherwise you won't sell any ice cream.
 For some, that means inviting your social media following to join you in your new venture.
 For those starting from scratch, it means hustling on the platforms where your kind of people hang out.
 Don't waste time casting a broad net.
-If your customers want to read serialised sci-fi novels online then go to the groups, websites, forums, and channels, where these potential customers like to chat.
+If your customers want to read serialized sci-fi novels online then go to the groups, websites, forums, and channels, where these potential customers like to chat.

 Instead of trying to get a guest blogging gig on someone elses prominent blog, do your best blogging on your own site and then advertise it.
 Get in front of people that would like what you have to offer.
 Just remember to be authentic.
 Don't just drop links and run.
 Engage with potential customers as you would your friends on social media.
 You have a common interest and you happen to be a creative in that field.
 They would love to see what you have to offer.